 A mother taking ethosuximide 1 gram daily during pregnancy and postpartum had breastmilk levels measured during the first week postpartum.
 The breastmilk concentration was 36 mg/L which was 92% of the maternal serum concentration.

-Two epileptic women who were taking ethosuximide had breastmilk samples measured.
+Two women with epilepsy who were taking ethosuximide had breastmilk samples measured.
 One mother who was taking ethosuximide 1 g daily plus carbamazepine 1.2 g daily had a breastmilk ethosuximide level of 33.9 mg/L at 2 weeks postpartum.
 The other mother taking ethosuximide monotherapy 750 mg daily had a milk level of 52.5 mg/L at 3.5 months postpartum.
 Their infants would receive 35 and 57% of the maternal weight-adjusted dosage if they were exclusively breastfed.

 Infant Levels.
 An exclusively breastfed infant whose mother was taking ethosuximide 250 mg daily began nursing (extent not stated) on day 2 postpartum and continued through 4.5 months of observation.
 Infant serum levels increased in parallel to maternal serum and breastmilk concentrations.
 The infant serum level was 22 mg/L on day 3 and reached a maximum of 29.5 mg/L at 1 month of age before decreasing to about 8.5 mg/L at 4.5 months of age.
 Intensive sampling of infant serum levels at 4 and 4.5 months of age found little fluctuation during the day and infant plasma levels were 24 to 30% of simultaneous maternal serum levels on the 2 days.